KhassTeam/image-workshop/README.md

 ## Run

-Clone the project and run ImageWorkshop.exe (in Windows).
+Clone the project and run ImageWorkshop.exe (on Windows).